vTuanpham/Large_dataset_translator/README.md

     * Set no_translated_code=True to enable no string that might contain code to be translated
     * Set target_lang to the correct language that you want to be translated
     * Set source_lang if the source dataset is not in english
-      * Here the list of available languages:
+      * Here is the list of all available languages:

           <table>
             <tr>